pandykad/Reddit-sarcasm/README.md

 - **Tokenization and Lemmatization**: Converting text to lowercase and breaking it into tokens (words), followed by lemmatization to reduce words to their base forms.

 ## Model Architecture
 The sarcasm detection model is built using an LSTM-based neural network architecture, leveraging word embeddings to capture semantic meaning.
+The architecture includes:
-The architecture includes:\n- **Embedding Layer**: Converts words into dense vectors of fixed size.
+- **Embedding Layer**: Converts words into dense vectors of fixed size.
 - **LSTM Layers**: Captures the temporal dependencies in text data.
 - **Dense Layers**: Final layers to produce the output classification.